-- 1. Select the Advanced tab.

-- 2. Select the Kiosk Mode tab.

-- 3. Click the Edit button.

-- 4. Select your preferred Kiosk Session from the Session drop-down list, as shown in FIGURE 10-2.

-- 5. Provide appropriate values for the remaining settings.
-See TABLE 10-1 for descriptions of individual settings.

-- 6. Click the OK button.
+- 4. Select your preferred Kiosk Session from the drop-down list, as shown in FIGURE 10-3. - 5.
+Provide appropriate values for the remaining settings.
+See TABLE 10-1 for descriptions of individual settings. - 6.
+Click the OK button.

 Changes to Kiosk Mode Settings are applied automatically to Kiosk sessions that start after the changes have been saved.
 Thus, there is no need to restart Sun Ray services for changes to take effect.